cdklabs/cdk-appflow/API.md

 ##### ~~`autoActivate`~~<sup>Optional</sup> <a name="autoActivate" id="@cdklabs/cdk-appflow.OnEventFlowProps.property.autoActivate"></a>

 - *Deprecated:* .
 This property is deprecated and will be removed in a future release.
-Use {@link status} instead
+Use {@link status } instead

 ```typescript
 public readonly autoActivate: boolean;